 IoT is making supply chain management less challenging and more efficient, providing companies an opportunity to expand beyond bounds.
 In fact, logistics is one of the primary sectors to embrace IoT with such an open heart.
 And why shouldn’t it?
 With the ability to improve operational efficiency and enhance revenue opportunities, IoT has the power to revolutionize the supply chain sector within the next few years.

-As data-driven technology, IoT allows extraction of data from every entity part of the loop.
+As data-driven technology, IoT in logistics allows extraction of data from every entity part of the loop.
 For logistics and supply chain companies, availability of a larger set of real-time data and the ability to analyze it can improve the strategic decision-making capabilities.

 The pace at which this sector is embracing IoT is such that it is difficult to summarize its real impact at the moment.
 However, a look at how it is being implemented as of now can clearly indicate the potential it holds.